miketarpey/piper/README.md

 Project has just started.
 I welcome any and all help to improve etc.

 ## Inspiration
-Pandas, numpy are amazing data analysis libraries.
-That said, I'm disappointed that I do not feel as productive in Python in terms of the ease of use of the R language and tidyverse suite of packages.
+Pandas and numpy are amazing data analysis libraries.
+My goal is to combine their power with the convenience and ease of use of the R tidyverse package suite.

 ## Contact
 This is very much a personal library, in that its highly opinionated, flawed and probably of